GingaaBread/GNOStatic/src/essentials/enumerations.md

  */
 ```

 If used, the constant uses the English spelling of the integer in _UPPER_SNAKE_CASE_.
+Note that this
+is just syntactic sugar, you cannot define constant enumeration values twice and, if multiple ranges
-If multiple ranges are used, their values **cannot** intersect.
+are used, their values **cannot** intersect.

+For example, you cannot use `1..5` and `TWO` in the same enumeration.